Gail Miller (businesswoman): Recognition

 In 2012, Miller was recognized with the ATHENA International Award.
 The award is sponsored by Wells Fargo and presented by the Salt Lake Chamber.

-In 2015, Miller received the Giant in our City award.
+In 2015, Miller received the "Giant in our City" award.
 This award is generally regarded as the most prestigious business award in Utah.
 It is presented by the Salt Lake Chamber.

-In 2017, miller received an honorary doctorate from the University of Utah.
+In 2017, Miller received an honorary doctorate from the University of Utah.

 In 2019, the Joint Leadership Commission of the Congressional Award Foundation and its board of directors presented Miller the Horizon Award in a ceremony on Capitol Hill in Washington, D.C. recognizing her work in the community and with young people.

 In 2019, Miller was named "Utahn of the Year" by The Salt Lake Tribune.

 In early 2020, Miller was one of the recipients recognized via Ford's Salute to Dealers awards.
 The award was given in recognition of Miller's community service and philanthropy.
 Ford specifically mentioned the LHM Group's Larry H. Miller Day of Service that helps employees donating thousands of hours to helping the homeless, at-risk youth, families of severely ill children, and victims of domestic abuse.

+In late 2023, Miller was awarded the first ever NewsMakers award in recognition of her community service at an event hosted by the Salt Lake Tribune.

+In April 2024, Miller was named "Pillar of the Valley" by the Utah Valley Chamber of Commerce.

+In June 2024, Miller was inducted to the David Eccles School of Business Hall of Fame.
+The David Eccles School of Business is part of the University of Utah.

+In late 2024, the Larry H. & Gail Miller Family Foundation received the Haven J. Barlow Legacy Award from Davis Technical College.

+In 2024, Deseret News named Miller one of the "10 influential women in Utah history."